Wonderful integrates with:

 Square

-Ideally suited for small businesses searching for an all-in-one solution, Square provides a comprehensive POS system with easy navigation that augments the user experience (UX).
+Ideally suited for merchants searching for an all-in-one solution to accept payments online, Square provides a comprehensive POS solution with easy navigation that augments the user experience (UX).
 The key advantages are:

-● Easy to instal: Small enterprises will find the setup and operation straightforward.
+● Easy to install: Small enterprises will find the setup and operation straightforward.

 ● Additional services: Provides features such as inventory tracking, employee administration, and invoicing.